hballington12/pbt/README.md

 # PBT: Parent Beam Tracer Light Scattering Code

+## Foreword

+The authors hope that the users find this code useful and we kindly ask that you cite the source of this code.
+The general reference is - Ballington H. and Hesse E. A light scattering model for large particles with surface roughness, [J. Quant.
+Spectrosc.
+Radiat.
+Transfer **323**, 109054](https://doi.org/10.1016/j.jqsrt.2024.109054) (2024).

 ## Table of Contents

 - [PBT: Parent Beam Tracer Light Scattering Code](#pbt-parent-beam-tracer-light-scattering-code)